Card Hierarchy for Classroom Training

 Disaster Site Worker card.
-Students who attend the #7600 Disaster Site Worker Course receive this card.
-Course #7600 is intended to provide Disaster Site Workers an awareness of the safety and health hazards they may encounter as well as of the importance of respiratory and other personal protective equipment and proper decontamination procedures that may be used to mitigate the hazards.
+Students who attend either a 7.5- or 15-hour Disaster Site Worker Course receive this card.
+These courses are intended to provide Disaster Site Workers an awareness of the safety and health hazards they may encounter as well as the importance of respiratory and other personal protective equipment and proper decontamination procedures that may be used to mitigate the hazards.

 Becoming an authorized Outreach trainer is the highest achievement in the Outreach Training Program.
 Trainers are authorized to teach courses for 10- and 30-hour students.
 OSHA does not consider any courses as equivalent to those conducted at the OTI Education Centers.
 Because the Outreach Training Program is voluntary for OSHA, acceptance of a trainer card as a substitute is at the discretion of the employer.